The Mueller Report Shows All the Bizarre Ways Russia Reached Out to the Trump Campaign

 At the same time, a New York investment banker named Robert Foresman also contacted Graff, who he was connected to by “The Apprentice” producer Mark Burnett.
 He said he had had an “approach” from “senior Kremlin officials” asking for Trump to speak at the same forum in St. Petersburg.

-During the same period, the wife of Dmitry Klokov, the communications director for a former Russian energy minister, also reached out to Ivanka TRUMP in November 2015 to set up a meeting with Putin.
+During the same period, the wife of Dmitry Klokov, the communications director for a former Russian energy minister, also reached out to Ivanka Trump in November 2015 to set up a meeting with Putin.
 Cohen, Trump’s then-lawyer, wrongly believed that Klokov was an Olympic weightlifter after a quick Google search revealed a man of the same name.
 He exchanged several emails and a call with Klokov’s wife.

 The report lays out in stunning detail how the Trump campaign’s hastily assembled foreign policy team—poorly staffed and consistently in disarray—ended up with several advisers who were especially easy targets.
 Staffers like Carter Page and George Papadopoulos, for example, were eager to prove their importance to the campaign by meeting with foreign business or government officials.
 And the Russians, encouraged by Trump’s apparent willingness to reset U.S.-Russia relations, were happy to oblige, approaching them through emails, phone calls, meetings and trips abroad.